EricSchles/road-parser/README.md

 Else the dictionary will be loaded in from the path ```DICT_FILE``` to be used for shortest path tests.

-Also contains a method for drawing graph to screen, currently unused. path pairs.
+Also contains a method for drawing graph to screen, currently unused.